Analysing key changes in the IT landscape based on global, economic and governance factors.

 - Open Source survives through forks and new business models.

-- Security and ethics are critical elements of DevOps pipelines.
+- Security and ethics become critical elements of DevOps pipelines.

 - Invest in Platform Engineering to manage complexity.